 - the sound waves in the player's vocal tract,

-- the flow of air between the player's lips.
+- the flow of air between the player's lips and

-In the brass instruments, the vocal tract has only a minor effect,
+In brass and woodwind instruments, the vocal tract usually has a less prominent effect,

 A schematic diagram of the acoustic system (not to scale).